 About Pinguiculas / Pings

 Pings come from Mexico and central America where they grow on mossy limestone rocks and exposed outcrops.
-They grow best in high humidity and moderately-bright light; however, despite what you might read, they can thrive at lower humidity provided you keep their roots consistently moist.
-Their natural habitat also follows an annual wet and dry season, so many of the species have distinct growth and dormancy cycles—but I have generally found their care through both periods is the same year round.
+They grow best in high humidity and moderately-bright light; however, despite what you might read, many species can thrive at lower humidity (provided you keep their roots consistently moist and avoid severe desiccation/drying out).
+Their natural habitat also follows an annual wet and dry season, so many of the species have distinct growth and dormancy cycles—but I have found regardless of season, their care is the same.

 Photo of butterworts growing in nature